 This chapter describes the configuration of every parameter available on the OpenScape Desk Phone CP phones.
-For access via the local phone menu, see the following; for access using the web interface (WBM), please refer to How to Access the Web Interface (WBM) on page 23.
+Please refer to Section 2.3.1, "How to Access the Web Interface (WBM)".

 3.1 Bluetooth Interface

 Bluetooth is available only on Open Scape Desk Phone CP600.